 Early Life and Career of Oliver De Coque

 The way Oliver De Coque used proverbs and other figurative expressions in his songs was magical.
 His song “People’s Club of Nigeria” was a hit.
-All his songs are great songs.
+All his songs are great.

-On 20th June, 2008, Oliver De Coque breathed his last and died.
-Although he is dead but his music are still alive.
+On 20 June 2008, Oliver De Coque breathed his last and died.
+Although he is dead his music is still alive.

 The following is the list of Oliver De Coque’s songs, some of them, not all.